Abdul Hameed Shoman Foundation celebrates 3 decades of cinema experience

 “We always choose films from various regions of the world, because we want to introduce the public to the global culture of cinema,” Madanat told The Jordan Times.

-The Abdul Hameed Shoman Foundation began to promote the culture of cinema and showcase “outstanding Arabic and international films” in late 1989, gearing towards diversifying its cultural and artistic activities, according to the
+The Abdul Hameed Shoman Foundation began to promote the culture of cinema and showcase “outstanding Arabic and international films” in late 1989, gearing towards diversifying its cultural and artistic activities, according to AHSF website.

 Related Articles